 However, if you’re looking for the best version of Attack on Titan, that would be the anime.
 And, if you’ve already seen the anime, then the Attack on Titan manga won’t add much value to your experience, considering what a flawless adaptation the Attack on Titan anime has turned out to be.

-Not all anime adaptations are as sharp as Attack on Titan proved to be.
+Not all anime adaptations are as sharp as Attack on Titan (and Horimiya) have proved to be.
 Tokyo Ghoul is a pretty famous example.
 But, thankfully, we got lucky with AoT.
 So, go watch the anime if you haven’t already.
 It is flawless and, as I’ve said, it is the best version of Attack on Titan.